 Cargo pants pocket

 The most common method of carrying your SPARTAN is in your cargo pants pocket.
 SPARTAN is nearly the same length as your iPhone X and your Samsung Galaxy S10.
 It fits generally in most cargo pants pockets.
 This approach also helps preserve the limited real estate on your duty belt, which has a lot of competition for space.

-Another example of a cost-effective portability solution is using a carabineer.
-Many corrections professionals will attach a carabineer to their stab vest (if your daily uniform calls for one) or to their duty belt, and connect the carabineer to the SPARTAN’s hand strap.
+Another example of a cost-effective portability solution is using a carabiner.
+Many corrections professionals will attach a carabiner to their stab vest (if your daily uniform calls for one) or to their duty belt, and connect the carabiner to the SPARTAN’s hand strap.

 SPARTAN is as Safe and Portable as your Radio